o3de/o3de.org/content/docs/learning-guide/tutorials/multiplayer/first-multiplayer-component.md

 ## Introduction

-This tutorial will link all the relevant documentation to provide you with a detailed guide on getting started with creating multiplayer components.
+This tutorial provides you with a detailed guide on getting started with creating multiplayer components.
 By the end of this tutorial you will learn how to create a new network component that has a network property and a remote procedure call.

 Our starting base will be the O3DE MultiplayerSample project.
-You can find the instructions on how to build and run it in the [MultiplayerSample project readme](https://github.com/o3de/o3de-multiplayersample/blob/development/README.md).
+You can find the instructions on how to build and run it in the [MultiplayerSample project readme](https://github.com/o3de/o3de-multiplayersample#readme).

 ## Network Components